 9. Any skin infection

-If you need to miss a class, it would be very helpful for you to send an email or leave a voice message for the center director so that we might offer your spot to family wishing to do a make-up or demo class in your family’s place.
-Each family is allowed a maximum of 2 make-ups per session (1 during the Summer) and these cannot be carried over to another session.
+If you need to miss a class, please log in to your account on our website and mark your absence on the Schedule tab of your account profile.
+This automatically updates the number of available make-up and demo seats for your class so that a family wishing to make a reservation is offered your vacant seat.
+If it is not possible for you to log in and mark your absence, please send an email or leave a voice message.
+Each family is allowed a maximum of 2 make-ups per session and these cannot be carried over to another session.
 We encourage all families to plan their make-ups for the early-to-middle part of the session whenever possible so that we can accommodate you.
 Waiting until the final weeks of the session is not advised as make-up spots are limited.

-If you wish to schedule a make-up class, please visit our website at www.musictogetherwhfv.com.
-Go to Classes > Schedule or Cancel a Make-Up.
+To schedule a make-up class, please visit our website at www.musictogetherWHFV.com.
+See Classes > Make-Ups.
 Follow the instructions to reserve your spot(s).
 Each child must have his/her own reserved spot so please reserve spots for siblings individually.
 An email confirmation of the make-up class will be sent to you and to the teacher assigned to teach the make-up class.
-If you find that you need to cancel this make-up class, please return to the make-up scheduler and follow the steps to cancel the make-up.
+If you need to cancel your scheduled make-up class, please return to the make-up scheduler and follow the steps to cancel the make-up.
 Again, this will allow another family to make use of this available spot.
 We cannot offer a replacement make-up for one that was missed without being canceled first.

 Weather-Related Class Cancellations

-Our classes will not be held if the public schools in your class location are closed (West Hartford Public Schools or Simsbury Public Schools).
-Days in which there is a delayed opening due to weather will be treated on a case-by-case basis.
-In either event, any change in class schedule will be posted on our website (www.musictogetherwhfv.com) and will be stated on our answering machine message by 8am that morning.
-While we cannot guarantee a make-up for classes cancelled due to weather, every reasonable effort will be made to provide you with one.
+Our classes will not be held if the West Hartford Public Schools (West Hartford class locations) or Farmington Public Schools (Unionville class location) are closed due to weather on the day of class.
+Days in which there is a delayed opening will be treated on a case-by-case basis.
+In either event, any change in class schedule will be posted on our website (www.musictogetherWHFV.com) and will be stated on our answering machine message by 8am that morning.
+While we cannot guarantee a make-up for classes canceled due to weather, every reasonable effort will be made to provide you with one.

 Please feel free to bring along spouses, grandparents, and any other adults close to you and your child!
 No advance permission is necessary.
-If you wish to bring another child to class as a visitor (such as a sibling who has no school for the day) advance permission must be given from your teacher.
-If time does not permit you to speak directly with your teacher before you wish to bring additional child with you, please contact the center director with this request.
+If you wish to bring another child to class as a visitor (such as a sibling who has no school for the day) advance permission must be given from our office.
+Please contact Pam Hegner, Administrative Assistant, with this request.